top of page

 Stellar Works Slow Shelving System, available from Living Edge

-For Interior Designers
+The Role of Interior Designers

+As an interior designer, you now must think about furniture safety as well as style.
+A client’s beautiful collection is only as safe as the furniture is secure.
 You might think, “What a thrill it is to get that vintage freestanding dresser.”
-But it also needs to meet the compliance standard, it’s not a risk you want on your hands.
+But it also needs to meet the compliance standard; it’s not a risk you want on your hands.

+Most tall or heavy pieces must have the correct safety label and anchoring instructions.
+The standard expects suppliers to warn consumers, but sometimes it ends up being interior designers who unpack that safety with clients.
 Explaining why anchoring matters and how it protects kids or elderly residents is now an essential part of every client brief.

 With the law behind it, project completion now includes turning over a small compliance package: product warning photos, anchoring instructions, and labels.
 A simple installer sign-off with “Yes, this furniture is anchored per standard” keeps things clear, clean, and safe.